milankovo/ida-yara-x/README.md

 **Do not install the `yara` module by mistake.** The `yara` python module will mess with your `yara-python` module so it must be uninstalled if it was installed by mistake.

-Once you have the yara module installed simply copy the latest release of [`find-yara-x.py`](https://github.com/OALabs/findyara-ida/releases) into your IDA plugins directory and you are ready to start Yara scanning!
+Once you have the yara module installed, simply copy the entire `src` folder into a subdirectory of your IDA plugins directory, and you are ready to start Yara scanning!

 ## ❗Compatibility Issues
 FindYara has been developed for use with the __IDA 9+__ and __Python 3__ it is not backwards compatible.